 Now, if you've clicked on this page, that means that you're probably looking at joining us midyear.
 That's fantastic, welcome aboard!

 But that being said, I have a couple of thoughts about joining in mid-year.
 For one thing, the Word of God is the unfolding of God's message to His people.
 While it's not exactly like a novel, the reality is that if we just helicopter into various passages here and there, we'll have a hard time truly understanding it's message.
-We might understand the words, but we would be seeing what God is truly trying to show us.
+We might understand the words, but we might miss what God is truly saying.

 And so, here's my recommendations... first, try to start back in Genesis to catch up.
 Maybe just listen to the podcasts on fast speed.
 I know, I know... it's going to sound super fast!
 But you'll be able to get through the episodes quicker, and you'll be able to see how the podcast builds towards it's conclusion.